nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 Let's use an analogy.

 Graphs are often used to represent social networks.
 Imagine you and your friends are going to see a movie.
 You can't all rush into the theater at once.
 What do you need to do?
-Form a line, or a queue!
+Form a line, or, as they say across the pond, a queue!

 :head-exploding: